-The crafting table is messy by The Dirty Gentleman’s standards, but we’re almost done assembling this month’s packages of naughty photos for the membership.
+The crafting table is messy by The Dirty Gentleman’s standards, but we’re almost done assembling monthly packages of naughty photos for members.
 The rest of the room has slipped into sexual play on the couches and in the side rooms while a few of us finish embossing envelopes.
-The young man across from me at the crafting table is faltering in his embossing duties as he receives a blowjob from a woman who has ducked under the table.
+The young man across from me at the crafting table is faltering in his crafting duties as he receives a blowjob from a woman who has ducked under the table.
 The man looks me in the eyes, and I notice a tingling sensation though my shoulders and up my neck.
 Am I aroused by his gaze, the smell in the room, or the woman under the table?
 I can’t tell.
 There’s a lot going on.

 Sex parties are a deceptively accessible starting point for how to design transformative experiences.
-Creators of culture, from game designers to theater producers to movie directors, want to produce pleasure-inducing experiences where people are able to explore things that they otherwise hold themselves back from.
-Few of these culture creators deal as directly with the raw material of human desire as the sex party purveyor does.
-Unlike our other examples of funerals and wilderness trips, no extreme environment or tragic event is needed to make one happen.
+Creators of culture, from game designers to theater producers to movie directors, want to produce pleasure-inducing experiences where people are able to explore things they otherwise hold themselves back from.
+Few of these culture creators deal as directly with the raw material of human desire as the sex party purveyor.
+Unlike my other examples of funerals and wilderness trips, no extreme environment or tragic event is needed to make a sex party happen.
 You just need the right people in the right mood.

-Being honest, with yourself and with those dear to you, about what gets you off is challenging.
-First there is the challenge of discovering exactly what it is you like and then there is the challenge of communicating that to others.
+Being honest, with yourself and with those dear to you, about what gets you off can be challenging.
+First, there is the challenge of discovering exactly what it is you like and then, there is the challenge of communicating that to others.
 The stakes in the bedroom are high.
 The stakes at a sex party are even higher.

 Welcome to: The Dirty Gentleman